 Respectful Conduct

 Tourism to Sachsenhausen Concentration Camp deserves to be done in a certain courteous manner.
-Remember that you are treading on the sacred soil which several millions of people have experienced torturous, harrowing conditions.
+Remember that you are treading on the sacred soil where several million people have experienced torturous, harrowing conditions.
 Do not be loud and defiant, do not yell or act inappropriately in your actions or words.

-While you will be moving around and touring the camp for sometime, wear comfortable shoes and appropriate dressing for the weather.
+While you will be moving around and touring the camp for some time, wear comfortable shoes and appropriate clothing for the weather.
 Please, do not forget to drink sufficient water, preferably during the time when the weather is hot.

 Pause and Reflect

-Ensure that you get some time of reflections when you are visiting.
+Ensure that you get some time of reflection when you are visiting.
 Rest, sit on the bench and realize what this place means.
-On the same we should also contemplate the various narratives of survival or disaster, hardship and coping .
+On the same we should also contemplate the various narratives of survival or disaster, hardship and coping.

-A tour through the Sachsenhausen Concentration Camp is a sobering life lesson and important grim look at the holocaust.
-That is why when you devote your time to historical information connected to the camp, you help to commemorate the victims and the horrors that happened there are remembered by the society.
-Learn about the transport arrangements, plan to use the audio guide or take a guide tour around the museum, study the museum and exhibitions and pay a tribute to the people who died.
-The visit certainly will be inspiring and potentially poignant, though this is one of the important actions towards opening this bitter page in the history.
+A tour through the Sachsenhausen Concentration Camp is a sobering life lesson and an important, grim look at the holocaust.
+A trip to Auschwitz from Berlin is a powerful learning experience.
+It becomes a very meaningful visit because it helps us remember the victims and the events of the Holocaust.
+Learn about the transport arrangements, plan to use the audio guide or take a guided tour around the museum, study the museum and exhibitions and pay a tribute to the people who died.
+The visit certainly will be inspiring and potentially poignant.
+At the same time, it is one of the important actions towards opening this bitter page in history.